3D CAD Software for Drawing & Modelling | Autodesk

 3D CAD software like AutoCAD provides many advantages including:

-3D CAD software is used by many different professions including architects, mechanical engineers, electrical engineers, interior designers, civil engineers (US Site), landscape architects (US Site), industrial designers, P&ID designers, plant engineers, piping designers, MEP engineers, surveyors, urban planners and GIS specialists.
+3D CAD software is used by many different professions including architects, mechanical engineers, electrical engineers, interior designers (US Site), civil engineers (US Site), landscape architects (US Site), industrial designers (US Site), P&ID designers (US Site), plant engineers, piping designers, MEP engineers, surveyors, urban planners and GIS specialists.

 Yes, students and educators can get free one-year educational access to Autodesk products and services, renewable as long as they remain eligible.